Insights and Updates

 AI In Credit: Risks You Can't Ignore

-In partnership with the National Association of Credit Management (NACM), Credit Pulse developed a two-part webinar series on AI in Credit.
-The goal was simple: help credit professionals cut through the hype and understand where artificial intelligence truly adds value—and where the human element still matters most.
+In partnership with the National Association of Credit Management (NACM), our team at Credit Pulse developed a two-part webinar series on AI in Credit.
+The goal was to help credit professionals cut through the hype and focus on where artificial intelligence truly adds value — and where the human element still matters most.

 Understanding the Real Risks

-AI can deliver faster insights, improve consistency, and automate repetitive work.
-But when it fails, it often fails loudly.
+AI delivers faster insights, improves consistency, and automates repetitive work.
+When it fails, it fails loudly.
 Across industries, three failure patterns keep showing up:

 AI Hallucinations: When Confidence Turns Into Error

-A hallucination occurs when AI generates something that sounds correct but is not based on fact.
-In credit, that can look like a financial summary with inaccurate numbers, an incorrect recommendation, or a risk analysis that ignores key context.
+A hallucination happens when AI generates something that sounds right but has no basis in fact.
+In credit, that can look like a financial summary with fabricated numbers, an incorrect recommendation, or a risk analysis that ignores key context.

 Hallucinations fall into four categories:

-• Contextual: The system misreads the situation or customer environment.
+- Contextual: The system misreads the customer environment.

-These mistakes happen because AI models are designed to predict the “most likely” answer, not the “most accurate” one.
-When data is thin, the model fills in the blanks instead of admitting it does not know.
+These mistakes happen because AI models are designed to predict the most likely answer, not the most accurate one.
+When data is thin, the model fills in the blanks instead of flagging the gap.

 For a deeper look at this issue, visit our feature: AI Hallucinations in Credit Automation.